 Before assembling everything together, now is a good time to add the Receptacles, Test Probes, and Guide Pins to the Probe Plate.

 Now add your DUT and confirm everything fits when clamped down in place!

-You now have an assemble mechanical development fixture.
+You now have an assembled mechanical development fixture.
 The next part of this series covers wiring it to some test instrumentation then configuring and testing a SparkFun Power Delivery Board.